 Be mindful of noisy settings and monitor your volume controls, be it your car radio or your TV.
 Being mindful of environmental and surrounding noises can better equip you to protect your hearing.

-Speak up for those around you
+Speak Up for Those around You

 Maybe you’re not the one with the fading hearing, but someone close to you is.
 You should voice your concerns to them about their hearing health and ensure they know the importance of maintaining proper hearing.
 Maybe, suggest that they have their hearing checked.
-Offering the proper information can allow them to take necessary steps to protect their fading hearing.
+Offering the proper information can allow them to take the necessary steps to protect their fading hearing.

 Once again, if you know others with hearing loss, be mindful and patient with them, as it probably is very frustrating for them to get by.
-Speak slower or louder when you’re in their presence in order for them to better understand you.
+Speak slower or louder when you’re in their presence for them to better understand you.
 Also, don’t cover your mouth when speaking, as it helps to read lips when a person is talking.

 As mentioned, some changes in life are inevitable, and hearing loss is expected to some degree.
-As long as you get regular hearing check-ups and work to protect your hearing, the damage doesn’t have to be life-changing and you can still maintain adequate hearing levels no matter your age.
+As long as you get regular hearing check-ups and work to protect your hearing, the damage doesn’t have to be life-changing, and you can still maintain adequate hearing levels no matter your age.

 Paying close attention to your hearing, along with other aging changes, can help you become more aware of such and prompt you to take the necessary steps to slow down the progression.
 Lastly, speaking to your doctor about your concerns can help you get the proper treatment in order to improve your condition.